anirudhsharma392/anirudhsharma392/README.md

 ### Hi there 👋
-I am **Fateh Singh**, mobile app developer.
-I have experience of 2 years as a flutter developer.
+I am **Anirudh Sharma**, mobile app developer.
+I have experience of almost 2 years as a flutter developer.
-I build mobile applications for college students, startups, and companies.
+I love to build mobile applications.

-- 🔭 I’m currently working on my final year project.
-- 🌱 I’m currently learning flutter automatic testing and dev tools for debugging.
-- 🤔 I’m looking for help with creating UI for apps.